CodeYourFuture/syllabus/docs/guides/marking-guide.md

 sidebar_label: Marking Guide
 ---

-This Rubric should be used to guide your assessment of Students Coursework at CodeYourFuture
+This Rubric should be used to guide your assessment of Trainees Coursework at CodeYourFuture

 ## How To Mark Coursework

-Details on __how__ to mark coursework can be found on the documentation website
+Details on **how** to mark coursework can be found on the documentation website

 [Coursework Feedback Docs](https://docs.codeyourfuture.io/teams/education/homework-feedback)